Who is the course for?

 How will I be trained and assessed?

-Training is very practical and is conducted in a classroom environment and in a swimming pool.
-Assessment is conducted during these training sessions.
-Assessment activities include:
+SMT’s training and assessment is very practical and is conducted in a classroom environment and in a swimming pool, activities include:

 - verbal and written assessments of underpinning knowledge

 This course covers practical and theory sessions addressing the following topics:

 - hazards in Tasmanian aquatic environments and factors that contribute to aquatic emergency situations

 - effects and treatment of cold water immersion